-(c) Liabilities under the Concession Agreement represent the amount of the obligation to pay the Company's variable concession fee for 2023 in the total amount of €28.908.851 (2022: €5.280.149), following the offset of the Concession Fee for 2019-2023.
+c) The liabilities in relation to the Concession Agreement represent the amount of the obligation to pay the Company's variable concession fee for 2024 in the total amount of € 55.900.160 (2023: € 28.908.851).

 In application of Article 21 of the Compensation Agreement of 31.05.2021, ratified by Law 4810/2021, an agreement was made with the Greek State on 1 September 2022 to compensate the concessionaire due to the measures adopted to respond to the COVID 19 pandemic in the first half of 2021 as part of the concession agreements for the upgrade, maintenance, management and operation of the 14 regional airports of the Aegean, Crete, Continental Greece and Ionian Sea.
-Under this agreement, the concession year and will set the concessionaire's compensation off against the variable concession fee, which will now be due in connection with each concession year only following the sixth anniversary of the respective concession commencement date (that is for 2024 and thereafter).
+Under this agreement, the concessionaire will not owe and therefore will not pay the Annual Concession Fee for the 2023 concession year and will set the concessionaire's compensation off against the variable concession fee, which will now be due in connection with each concession year only following the sixth anniversary of the respective concession commencement date (that is for 2024 and thereafter).

 Therefore, with the exception of the aforementioned payments (2019-2023), the present value of Liabilities under the Concession Agreement was recalculated.
-This gave rise to a drop in these liabilities by \in 11.620.995 for year 2022, which was recognized as profit from the non-payment of the Annual Concession Fee for the above years and was entered under "Other income" in the Statement of Profit and Loss and of Comprehensive Income.
-Given that the annual concession fee for 2023 was considered in recalculating the present value of liabilities under the Concession Agreement in 2022, no profit was recognized in 2023 from non-payment of the Annual Concession Fee under "Other income" in the Statement of Profit and Loss and of Comprehensive Income (Note 22).
+This gave rise to a drop in these liabilities by € 11.620.995 for year 2022, which was recognized as profit from the non-payment of the Annual Concession Fee for the above years and was entered under "Other income" in the Statement of Profit and Loss and of Comprehensive Income.
+Given that the annual concession fee for 2023 was considered in recalculating the present value of liabilities under the Concession Agreement in 2022, no profit was recognized in 2023 from non-payment of the Annual Concession Fee under "Other income" in the Statement of Profit and Loss and of Comprehensive Income (not.
+22).

-For the year that ended on 31 December 2023, from the amounts calculated for the offset Concession Fees (Annual and Variable) for 2023, the Company will pay a Variable Concession Fee for 2023 in the amount of \in 28.908.851 by 31 March 2024.
+For the year that ended on 31 December 2023, from the amounts calculated for the offset Concession Fees (Annual and Variable) for 2023, the Company will pay a Variable Concession Fee for 2023 in the amount of € 28.908.851.
 This amount is included in the Company's current liabilities in the Statement of Financial Position as at 31 December 2023.